pascal4edu/lightpi/README.md

 ```

+The interpreter directly executes the resulting syntax tree to keep the code simple.
 Please have a look at the included examples for more details and inspiration.